-See Section 7.2 (Representations and Warranties), R&W §(ff) on page 203, pursuant to which the Seller confirms that all scheduled payments in respect of the Mortgage Receivables by the Borrowers are made in arrear in monthly installments.
-For further details on underlying Mortgage Loans, see Section 6.2 (Description of the Mortgage Loans) on pages 181 and 182.
+See Section 7.2 (Representations and Warranties), R&W §(z), pursuant to which the Seller confirms that all scheduled payments in respect of the Mortgage Receivables by the Borrowers are made in arrear in monthly instalments.
+For further details on underlying Mortgage Loans, see Section 6.2 (Description of Mortgage Loans).